contensis/image-api/size/resizing.md

 When both the `width` and `height` parameters are provided, the image is resized so that it takes up as much space as possible within the bounding box defined by the given width and height parameters.
 The original aspect ratio is retained and all of the original image is visible.

 !INCLUDE "../examples/resize-wh.html"

+---

+> **Note**: When using a width/height parameter greater than the original image width/height, the image is returned at it's original width/height value.
+If you are looking to upscale an image you'll need to use the [fit=contain](fit-contain.md) parameter.